henri/spb/350.extras/README.md

     - Information and examples relating to opening your spb instance within sandboxed filesystem using brwap.

   - [spb-data-cleanup.bash](https://github.com/henri/spb/blob/main/350.extras/spb-data-cleanup.bash)
-    - Cleanup your spb tempoary area by running this script.
-Kick of this script via cron or your choice of scheduler.
+    - SPB Cleanup example script.
+Run this script with cron or your choice of scheduler. <br>This script aims to delete old and unused spb tempoary files.